ItsLaszlo/tech_notes/docker.md

 #### Volumes:

 Map specific filesystem path on local machine to the container for persistent data
 _Named Volumes:_ Bucket of data.
 Docker maintains the physical location on the disk.
 End user names only needs to remember the name of the volume
+_Bind Mounts:_ We control the exact mountpoint on the host.
+Can be used to persist data or more often to provide additional data inst containers.
 \*\*\*\*\*\*\*\*\*\*

 #### Image:

 A template of a container's filesystem.
 It has everything needed to run the application - all dependencies,configuration, scripts, binaries, etc.
 Also has it's own configuration stored like env vars
 \*\*\*\*\*\*\*\*\*\*

 #### Environment variables: